Ossett: Governance

 Although not granted by the College of Arms, this icon was adopted for the former Municipal Borough of Ossett.

 Ossett cum Gawthorpe was a township in the ancient parish of Dewsbury; it became a civil parish in 1866, and was incorporated as the Municipal Borough of Ossett in 1890.
 Under the Local Government Act 1972, it became an unparished area in the City of Wakefield.
 In an earlier draft of the Act, Ossett was to be part of the Kirklees district on the grounds that the area was originally part of the parish of Dewsbury; after an appeal by the Ossett Labour Party, it was decided Ossett would be part of the Wakefield district.

 Ossett has changed its parliamentary constituency several times.
 Since the 2024 election, Ossett has been part of the Ossett and Denby Dale constituency, which is currently represented in Parliament by Jade Botterill of the Labour Party.
 Between 2010 and 2024, it was part of the Wakefield constituency; the MPs during this period were Mary Creagh, Imran Ahmad Khan and Simon Lightwood.

 In 1983, the town transferred from the Dewsbury seat to the Normanton constituency.
 When Ossett was part of the Dewsbury constituency, the MP was David Ginsburg, one of the Labour MPs who defected to the Social Democratic Party.
 On transferring to the Normanton constituency, the MP for many years was Bill O'Brien until he entered the House of Lords and was succeeded by Ed Balls.

 Most of the town is in the Ossett ward on the local council, but the south-eastern part of the town is in the Horbury and South Ossett ward.
 The Ossett ward is extremely marginal, and has been won in the 21st century by Labour, Liberal Democrat, Conservative and UKIP candidates at different times.
 As of 3 September 2024, the ward is represented by one Conservative councillor and two Labour councillors, whereas Horbury and South Ossett is represented by three Labour councillors.

 Geography

+Localities

+South Ossett constitutes the southern part of the town.
+The northern part is known as 'Ossett and Gawthorpe'.

+South Ossett is just north of Horbury with its main road being Storrs Hill Road.
+Much of the new building growth in Ossett has been concentrated in the South Ossett area.
+The area is close to countryside and is part of the Wakefield constituency and "Horbury and South Ossett" ward for elections.